Totoro97/NeuS/preprocess_custom_data/readme.md

 ### Option 1.
 Use ArUco

 We take the images in `examples/thin_catbus` for example.
 These images were captured with an ArUco board.
+The pattern image of this board can be found in `./static/aruco_board.png`.

 **Step 1.
 Build the calibration code (c++)**